-Thermostat wire comes in a bundle with the outer jacket of the thermostat wire being either brown or white.
+All About Thermostat Wire – Thermostat wire comes in a bundle with the outer jacket of the thermostat wire being either brown or white.
 The bundle can have anywhere from 2 conductors inside the bundle or outer jacket and all the way up 8 or 10 conductors inside the outer brown or white jacket.
-The wire inside the bundle for typical thermostat wire is 18 gauge solid copper wire and each wire has its own outer jacket that is a different color than any of the other conductors in the bundle.
+The wire inside the bundle for typical thermostat wire is 18 gauge solid copper conductors and each has its own outer jacket that is a different color than any of the other conductors in the bundle.
 These multi-color wires are colored different for identification from one end of the bundle to the other end of the bundle.
 Thermostat wire can be purchased in a bundle as follows:

 - 18-2 – 18 gauge solid copper with two wires in the bundle – red and white colors with a brown or white jacket